-We consider a large closed environment characterized by a fixed total wealth $W_{\mathrm{tot}}$ and a fixed total number of agents $N_{\mathrm{tot}}$.
+We consider a large closed environment characterized by a fixed total wealth $W_{\rm tot}$ and a fixed total number of agents $N_{\rm tot}$.
 Within this environment, we identify a finite subsystem consisting of $n$ agents holding a total wealth $w$.
 The subsystem is assumed to be small compared to the environment, but otherwise arbitrary.
-Because all microstates of the full environment are equally likely, the probability that the subsystem realizes a configuration with total wealth $w$ and agent number $n$ is proportional to the number of compatible microstates of the subsystem and the remaining environment: where $\Omega_S$ and $\Omega_R$ denote the microstate counts of the subsystem and the remainder, respectively.
+Because all microstates of the full environment are equally likely, the probability that the subsystem realizes a configuration with total wealth $w$ and agent number $n$ is proportional to the number of compatible microstates of the subsystem and the remaining environment: